codeadamca/codeadam-react-v1/README.md

 # codeadam-react

 This repository stores a React version of codeadam.ca.
 The pages include samples of each different layout style using React and w3.css.
-All database data is currently stored in JSON files.
+All database content is currently stored in JSON files.

 ## Requirements: